 Greenhouse gas (GHG) emissions from deforestation, forest degradation and peatland drainage are the major contributors to Indonesia's emissions profile, making it one of the world's highest emitting countries.
 The development and implementation of mechanisms to reduce emissions from deforestation and forest degradation; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks (REDD+) is now a national priority for the Government of Indonesia as part of their climate change mitigation and adaptation strategies.
-National REDD+ efforts should strive towards internationally-recognised standards and verification under the United Nations Framework Convention on Climate Change (UNFCCC), while ensuring national ownership and safeguarding sovereignty.
+National REDD+ efforts should strive towards internationally-recognised standards and verification under the United Nations Framework Convention on Climate Change (UNFCCC).

-This document, prepared by the UN-REDD Programme, sets out an United Nations recommended action plan for developing, implementing and operationalising an Indonesian system for Information, Monitoring and Measurement, Reporting and Verification (MRV) for REDD+, following the most recent internationally-agreed decisions under the UNFCCC and methodological guidelines of the Intergovernmental Panel on Climate Change (IPCC).
-Implementation of Indonesia's Information, Monitoring and MRV System should follow a phased approach, in line with the three phases of REDD+.
-The document details the requirements for Indonesia to complete each phase.
+This document sets out an action plan for developing, implementing and operationalising an Indonesian system for Information, Monitoring and Measurement, Reporting and Verification (MRV) for REDD+, following the most recent internationally-agreed decisions under the UNFCCC and methodological guidelines of the Intergovernmental Panel on Climate Change (IPCC).
+Implementation of Indonesia's Information, Monitoring and MRV System will follow a phased approach, following the three phases of REDD+.
+The document sets out the requirements for Indonesia to complete each phase in turn.

 Indonesia is currently in Phase 1, building national REDD+ capacity through international partnerships and initiatives.
-Phase 1 will further require Indonesia to determine its institutional arrangements for Information, Monitoring and MRV, establish an MRV Institution and develop national REDD+ policies and measures.
+Phase 1 will also require Indonesia to determine its institutional arrangements for Information, Monitoring and MRV, establish a MRV Institution and develop REDD+ policies and measures.

-In Phase 2 Indonesia should to begin to implement national policies and sub-national REDD+ demonstration activities - ensuring they are results-based through a monitoring system - and develop a system for providing information on how the REDD+ safeguards are being addressed and respected, as set out by the UNFCCC.
+In Phase 2 Indonesia will need to begin implementing national policies and demonstration activities - ensuring they are results-based through a monitoring system - and develop a system for providing information on the REDD+ safeguards, as set out by the UNFCCC.

-In Phase 3 REDD+ will become fully integrated with other mitigation mechanisms under UNFCCC, meaning that the REDD+ activities should be fully measured, reported and verified.
-This will require an operational Satellite Land Representation System to provide activity data on forest area and forest area changes, and a National Forest Inventory for REDD+ to quantify emissions or removals per unit activity.
-These will be combined in a REDD+ GHG Inventory to report on the mitigation performance of REDD+ activities in the country, for submission to the UNFCCC as part of Indonesia's National Communication.
+In Phase 3 REDD+ will be fully integrated with other mitigation mechanisms under UNFCCC, meaning that the REDD+ activities will need to be fully measured, reported and verified.
+This will require an operational Satellite Land Monitoring System to provide activity data on forest area and forest area changes, and a National Forest Inventory for REDD+ to quantify emissions or removals per unit activity.
+These will be combined in a REDD+ GHG Inventory for submission to the UNFCCC.